Tillerson refuses to answer whether he called Trump a 'moron' — again

 'I checked," he said.
 "I'm fully intact."

+And Tillerson insisted that the president wants him to pursue diplomatic solutions, declaring that Trump "is not seeking war" while discussing the White House's negotiating tactic toward North Korea.

+"He has made it clear to me to continue my diplomatic efforts, which we are," Tillerson said about Trump.
+"As I’ve told others, those diplomatic efforts will continue until the first bomb drops."

-The secretary then pushed back at accusations from Senator Ben Cardin, D-Maryland, and Senate Majority Leader Mitch McConnell, R-Kentucky, that the Trump administration was dragging its feet on implementing new sanctions on Russia.
+The secretary later pushed back at accusations from Senator Ben Cardin, D-Maryland, and Senate Majority Leader Mitch McConnell, R-Kentucky, that the Trump administration was dragging its feet on implementing new sanctions on Russia.

 As for the Iran nuclear deal that Trump had threatened to drop out of, Tillerson said that the Islamic republic had "remedied the violations, which brings them back into technical compliance."